dilohn/2025-dubstech-protothon/README.md

-# 2025-dubstech-protothon
+# What is This?
-submission for 2025 dubstech protothon
+Prototype for the 2025 UW Protothon.